benber86/curve-blog/content/posts/parameter-ramping/index.md

 ## What else happens when we change A ?

-Increasing or reducing the value of pool's invariant comes with a number of long term risks and trade-offs for liquidy providers (LPs), traders and asset issuers.
+Increasing or reducing the value of the pool's invariant comes with a number of long term risks and trade-offs for liquidity providers (LPs), traders and asset issuers.
-Those are however beyond the purview of this post, as we will instead focus solely on the more immediate effects of parameter changes.
+However, those are beyond the purview of this post, as we will instead focus solely on the more immediate effects of parameter changes.

 To understand the direct impact of changing $A$, let's recall the StableSwap formula from the [whitepaper](https://curve.fi/files/stableswap-paper.pdf):
 <div style="text-align: center;">